Alexandre-Melo/zedboard_2020.2/README.md

 This was started following this tutorial: https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841862/Install+and+Build+with+Xilinx+Yocto

-A custom layer meta-myzedboard was created based on this tutorial: https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/57836605/Creating+a+Custom+Xilinx+Yocto+Layer
+A custom layer meta-myzedboard was created based on this tutorial, without any additional recipe: https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/57836605/Creating+a+Custom+Xilinx+Yocto+Layer

 This is an intermediate result, which is capable of booting by manually entering commands at uboot shell